PierBover/svelte-ssr-example/README.md

 I'm a Rollup and Svelte noob.
 Don't hesitate to open an issue if I did something wrong.

 ### How to dev?
 Run `npm run rollup-watch` and then on another terminal tab `npm run server-watch`.
+If you add a new file to `client/pages` you will need to restart Rollup's watch.
+I haven't found a way of having a config array and have it react on new file changes.
 This is not very elegant but it's better than manually doing `npm run start` whenever you want to refresh a change...

-You could also create a new NPM command on `package.json` like this:
+Instead of having two terminal tabs you could also create a new NPM command on `package.json` like this:
 ```
 "dev": "npm run rollup-watch & npm run server-watch"
 ```
 This would run those commands at the same time in parallel (note the single `&`).
-When you do `npm run dev` you will see lots of garbage messages because Nodemon will restart the server whenever Rollup bundles a new file.
+When you do `npm run dev` you will see lots of garbage messages because Nodemon will restart the server whenever Rollup bundles all pages.

 ### Why not Sapper?